 How is convergence insufficiency diagnosed?

 Your eye care provider (an ophthalmologist or an optometrist) often begins with a health history.
-He or she may ask about symptoms relating to CI.
+They may ask about symptoms relating to CI.

 Your eye care provider will also do a full eye exam.
 This will include testing for visual sharpness.
-He or she will also test how your eyes converge during tasks where you need to look closely.
+They will also test how your eyes converge during tasks where you need to look closely.
 You may need to repeat this test, using each eye separately and then together.
 Your provider should be able to diagnose the condition with a health history and eye exam alone.